DanAndreiIoan/TestCases/README.md

 ------------------------------------
 **Description :**

-Check if the login works when a person uses a SQL insection on user and password
+Check if the login works when a person uses a SQL insection on user and password.

 **Steps to reproduce :**